outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- induce apoptosis
+		- activates Bax
+			- JNK activates p53 and p53 activates Bax which initiates apoptosis
 		- induce apoptosis, grouped by inhibitory/activation function :: associated compounds with that function
+			- activate caspases, which trigger apoptosis
+				- Caspases have other identified roles in programmed cell death such as pyroptosis, necroptosis and PANoptosis
+				- Caspases also have a role in inflammation, whereby it directly processes pro-inflammatory cytokines such as pro-IL1β
+				- These are signalling molecules that allow recruitment of immune cells to an infected cell or tissue.
+				- There are other identified roles of caspases such as cell proliferation, tumour suppression, cell differentiation, neural development and axon guidance and ageing
+			- activate anti-cancer genes which have apoptotic activity
+				- Apoptin, HAMLET, MDA-7, Noxa, NS1, ORCTL3, PAR-4, TRAIL
 			- EF-24
 				- synthetic analogue of curcumin that is more bioavailable
 				- induces apoptosis in cancer cells via a redox-dependent mechanism